Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 **Step 5: `puts` leaks the secret**

 `ptr[0]` still points to chunk A because `free` never clears the pointer.
 When we call `puts(0)`, the program reads from chunk A's memory.
-The very first bytes of chunk A are its `next` field, which now holds the secret bytes.
+The first 8 bytes of chunk A are its `next` field, which now holds the secret bytes.

 ```c title="/challenge/seeking-smuggled-secrets-easy :: main() :: Pseudocode" showLineNumbers
 # ---- snip ----